 Its stressful to enter a healthcare setting if your brain sees healthcare as a threat.
 You may not be aware of this but in the background your brain is constantly scanning the horizon for threats from other people and/or the environment around you.
 When your brain decides that the people or environment around you is unsafe.
 Your body goes into a state of threat preparedness by preparing to fire a bullet or missile of stress hormones in readiness to defend yourself against the enemy.

-Imagine that you had burnt your toast, on a cold winter morning.
-The wider you can open your window, the quicker you can rid the room of the smell.
-Close the window to warm up the room. evaporates.
-If the window is smaller, it will take longer to get rid of the smell of burnt toast.
-Because the window will be open longer, it will take more time and energy to heat up the room again.
-This is the window of tolerance effect.
+▶️ Imagine that you had burnt your toast, on a cold winter morning.
+The wider you can open your window, the quicker you can rid the room of the smell and close the window to warm up the room.

 ▶️ emotional numbness,